 Key metrics that can measure the success of knowledge management include:

-There are a multitude of factors that can affect knowledge management and how it operates in your company.
+There is a multitude of factors that can affect knowledge management and how it operates in your company.
 The knowledge management best practices that have been discussed in this article can be referred to time and time again, regardless of the stage you are at within implementation.